openhwgroup/core-v-verif/cv32e40p/sim/riscof/README.md

         - SIMULATOR = vsim
         - jobs = 8
         - Used same RISCV toolchain for both: riscv32-unknown-gcc-elf
         - SAIL Ref model run with docker.
 The sail reference model plugin supports both docker and normal execution methods.
+Currently config.ini is default set to run with docker